 Located 2 kilometres south-east from Colombo’s city centre, Cinnamon Gardens is an affluent neighbourhood in Colombo which you should visit.

-But this neighbourhood is today popular not because of that, instead because of the many landmarks in the area.
+But this neighbourhood is popular today not because of that, but instead because of the many landmarks in the area.

 If you are visiting Colombo in 2 days, you can find some time to visit the location of the Prime Minister’s Office, the Independence Hall and National Museum.